CLIVERCHEN/cliverchen.github.io/_pages/about.md

 # Research Experience
 ### University of North Carolina at Chapel Hill (Jan 2024 -- Present)
-* Supervised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/) from MIT, who will soon join The University of North Carolina at Chapel Hill as an Assistant Professor of Computer Science.
+* Supervised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/) from Broad Institute of MIT and Harvard, who will soon join The University of North Carolina at Chapel Hill as an Assistant Professor of Computer Science.

 ### University of Houston (Sep 2023 -- Present)
 * Supervised by [Prof. Sen Lin](https://slin70.github.io/) from University of Houston.